ulrivo/raytracer/README.markdown

 - Use object like `(point-x #<POINT {10031070F3}>)`

+- SPC mgg to edit defintion at point

+- M-, to return to last point

+- M-n, and M-p to jump thru notes of compile warnings

+- ,h < who calls

+- ,hH Hyperspec of function at point

 #### Slime Trace Dialog

-- Trace function with C-c M-t, and type the name of the function.
+- Trace function with C-c C-t, while on the function name.

+- C-c, C-t to untrace.

 - After execution, call Trace Dialog with C-c T.